Table of contents

 Having a blast on Costa Rican beaches

-The Caribbean and the Pacific coast of Costa Rica are blessed with countless beautiful and unique beaches, and the best part is that you don’t need to pay any entrance fee to enjoy them.
+Both the Caribbean as well as the Pacific coast of Costa Rica are blessed with countless beautiful and unique beaches, and the best part is that you don’t need to pay any entrance fee to enjoy them.
 The provinces of Guanacaste, Puntarenas, and Limon are the go-to regions where the most amazing beaches in Costa Rica are located.
 Each coastline has its own distinct charm.
 Whether you decide to head to the Caribbean or the Pacific, one thing is sure, you will have an unforgettable time and won’t be disappointed.

 Building sand castles, making sand balls for a good fight, chasing one another all over the shore, playing with waves, walking along the beach, encountering hermit crabs and iguanas, and watching pelicans dive into the ocean to catch their lunch are just a few of the different ways that you and your kids can have a blast at Costa Rica’s beaches.